Pierre Lemieux: Free speech & expression

 Lemieux has been a vocal critic of restrictions on freedom of speech and expression.
-He opposes federal legislation that proposes to add "gender expression" and "gender identify" as defining factors for discrimination in the Criminal Code and Canadian Human Rights Act on the grounds that it negatively impacts free speech.
+He opposes federal legislation that proposes to add "gender expression" and "gender identity" as defining factors for discrimination in the Criminal Code and Canadian Human Rights Act on the grounds that it negatively impacts free speech.
 Such negative impacts were claimed as including the forced use of gender neutral pronouns when addressing members of the LGBT community, for which some in that community have noted their opposition to his campaign.
 He has also proposed to empower Parliament to review all speech laws to ensure they properly balance freedom of speech and reasonable limits.
 These stances have gained the support of controversial University of Toronto Professor Jordan Peterson, whom he has met on a number of occasions.

 He has also voiced strong opposition to M-103, a Parliamentary Motion of Liberal Member of Parliament Iqra Khalid, which condemns religious discrimination and makes particular note of Islamophobia in its preposition.